aaccioly-coding-challenges/test-jpmc-glasgow-2016/README.md

 Tools such as [Spring Boot][13] are able to bootstrap a production grade application with all the bells and whistles in a matter of minutes.
 Still, I feel that overengineering a toy project to emulate enterprise architecture defeats the purpose of the exercise.
-Thus, while I'm fully aware of the benefits that a IoC container, bean validation framework etc could bring to the project I've chosen to stick with a basic clean design.
+Thus, while I'm fully aware of the benefits that IoC containers, a bean validation framework etc could bring to the project I've chosen to stick with a basic clean design.

 This does not mean ignoring tools altogether:

 * [Lombok][14] is used to reduce boilerplate code
-* [Guava][15] bring us that extra level of expressiveness with custom collections, preconditons, etc.
+* [Guava][15] bring us that extra level of expressiveness with custom collections, preconditions, etc.
 * [SLF4J][16] is used as lightweight logging facade loosely coupled to a [`java.util.logging`][17] implementation.